joshgav/k8s-cluster/README.md

 A collection of scripts for deploying a K8s cluster and required controllers.

 - kubeadm to provision masters
-- emissary (fka ambassaodr) for ingress
+- emissary (fka ambassador) for ingress
 - Calico for CNI
 - kubernetes-dashboard

+## TODO

+- LoadBalancer support with MetalLB

 ## License